Download Football Manager 2018 Barcelona Tiki Taka Possession Tactics; Emulating Pep Guardiolas Positional Play

 - I look to force the player with the ball within the opponent’s defensive third to pass the ball inwards, providing a circumstance where central midfielders, wingbacks or inside forwards can intercept the ball patch.

 - In the opponent’s attacking third I look to force the wide players with the ball to move outwards.
 This means that he will most likely run down the flank and be more disconnected with the rest of the team than if he moved inwards.
-By letting him move down the flank, you entice the player to cross the ball, and recover possession inside own penalty box.
+By letting him move down the flank, you entice the player to cross the ball and recover possession inside own penalty box.
 It also gives your own players the time to get back into a defensive block and can be the difference between conceding a goal on the counter and regain possession in your own half.

 - The above statement relies on the player role of the opposite wide player to be an inside forward who naturally wants to cut inside, and the wide player has not the crossing abilities and preferred foot to do it well.
 At these scenarios will the striker most often be better on the ground than in the air.
 If the wide players are more like a traditional winger and the striker is more like a target man, featuring strength, high level of jumping reach, high level of heading and are higher than your central defenders I look to force the wide players inwards.
-As you may have noticed, I tries to force the player to act opposite of his natural behavior for the role he’s playing in.
+As you may have noticed, I try to force the player to act opposite of his natural behavior for the role he’s playing in.

-At all other circumstances, I want players to be pushed inside into my pressing trap by showing players on to the opposite foot of their playing area (for example onto left foot for the right full back or right foot for the central midfielder left.
+At all other circumstances, I want players to be pushed inside into my pressing trap by showing players on to the opposite foot of their playing area (for example onto left foot for the right fullback or right foot for the central midfielder left.
 You will notice that I have not set up anything for the AMR / AML position.
-Here I use specific instructions for the player depending on if he is likely to cut inside or cross from byline.
+Here I use specific instructions for the player depending on if he is likely to cut inside or cross from the byline.
 It partly depends on the inside forwards dribbling abilities in relationship to acceleration and balance.
-Poor balance makes me favour hard tackling but closing down will depend on his dribbling capabilities.
+Poor balance makes me favor hard tackling but closing down will depend on his dribbling capabilities.
 High dribbling and acceleration might force you to set closing down to never.

-In the end I’d like to mention that I rarely use closing down on specific players or positions outside the ones listed in the template.
-As years have gone by, I have refrained from using close down on every player, as player instructions and team instructions will help me a long step on the way to regain possession in the areas I favour.
-The circumstances where it may be favourable to set specific closing down for a certain player is in scenarios where the player records lots of assists, a possession completion ratio of around or over 90% and looks set to be the main playmaker.
+In the end, I’d like to mention that I rarely use closing down on specific players or positions outside the ones listed in the template.
+As years have gone by, I have refrained from using close down on every player, as player instructions and team instructions will help me a long step on the way to regain possession in the areas I favor.
+The circumstances where it may be favorable to set specific closing down for a certain player is in scenarios where the player records lots of assists, a possession completion ratio of around or over 90% and looks set to be the main playmaker.